alper/alpernl/content/pages/alper-cugun-biography/index.md

 _yoast_wpseo_focuskw_text_input: Alper
 _yoast_wpseo_is_cornerstone: "1"
 _yoast_wpseo_linkdex: "31"
-_yoast_wpseo_metadesc: Alper Ã‡uÄŸun-Gscheidel M.Sc. is an engineer, designer and author active on the intersection of technology and society.
+_yoast_wpseo_metadesc: Alper Çuğun-Gscheidel M.Sc. is an engineer, designer and author active on the intersection of technology and society.
 author: admin
 date: "2018-12-21T02:12:34+00:00"
 guid: ""